-A surreal feature on the barren landscape of the Karakum Desert near the Derweze village in Turkmenistan, 260 kilometers from its capital city of Ashkabat, has been attracting tourists for the last few decades.
-Named as the Darvaza Crater or “Door to Hell”, the feature represents a gaping crater on the surface of the land created by a mining miscalculation in a natural gas field whose walls collapsed into an underground cavern.
-To prevent the toxic methane gas from escaping into the atmosphere and the surrounding areas, the geologists thought it best to set the crater on fire, which now appears to burn forever.
-The burning mouth of the crater thus appears to represent the “Door to Hell”, a point of no return.
-The crater now encompasses an area of around 5,320 square meters, with a diameter of about 226 feet and a depth of about 98 feet.
+The "Door to Hell" is a surreal feature in the Karakum Desert near the Derweze village in Turkmenistan, 260 kilometers from its capital city of Ashgabat.
+Named as the Darvaza Crater or “Door to Hell”, the gaping crater was created by a mining miscalculation in a natural gas field whose walls collapsed into an underground cavern.
+To prevent the toxic methane gas from escaping into the atmosphere and the surrounding areas, the geologists thought it best to set the crater on fire.
+This was in 1971, and the crater has been burning since.
+It now encompasses an area of around 5,320 square meters, with a diameter of about 226 feet and a depth of about 98 feet.

 The “Door to Hell” was the result of human errors.
 In 1971, a team of Soviet engineers identified the site for oil drilling and an oil rig was dug at the site.
 Soon, engineers realized it was not oil but natural gas that was present underneath and the escape of gas triggered a collapse of the drilling rig and camp into an underground cavern.
 To prevent the toxic gases from escaping into the nearby towns and villages, the decision was made to burn the gasses off.
 However, what they thought would be a burn that would last a few weeks went on for more than four decades with the fire burning bright even today in the “Door to Hell”.